Is there such a thing as gluten-free oats?

 - However, to claim to be gluten-free according to these countries’ standards, there is a further requirement that oats must not be grown beside fields of wheat, barley, and rye.
 This is a piece of pedantry since oats inherently have gluten proteins anyway.

 - Oats may be a safe food for those with gluten sensitivity or coeliac disease, due to the structure and behaviour of the avenin protein.
 This has been established via studies that suggest coeliacs do not react to oats in the way they react to other gluten products.
+However as mentioned earlier in this article, these studies show wide variations.

 If you have coeliac disease or gluten sensitivity, and you’re eating oats without any digestive issues, then it would seem that you don’t have to worry about the avenin protein.